• broken image

 Graduate Student Volunteer | skhallaghi@usf.edu

-Samin is a third-year doctoral student in the USF School Psychology Program.
+Samin is a fourth-year doctoral candidate in the School Psychology Program.
 She also attended the University of South Florida for her undergraduate and majored in psychology.
 Samin's research interests include early childhood risk identification and resilience in relation to mental health stigma.
 Projects Samin has worked on in relation to the RAISE lab activities include her current thesis focused on diverse educator and caregiver perceptions of Project Begin Well: A risk identification course.
 Samin enjoys participating in the RAISE lab because of the versatility of the projects, the sense of community and bond this lab has, the didactics it provides.
 She particularly loves that members can target their experiences in the lab to their future career goals (e.g. grant writing).
 In her free time, Samin enjoys playing piano, going to concerts, and going to the beach.

 Lab Subgroups: